-The focus of the 2016 initiative is SKETCH.
+The focus of the 2016 initiative was SKETCH.
 SKETCH creates opportunities for young people (ages 16 to 29) living on the streets, homeless, or otherwise on the margins, to experience the transformative power of the arts.
 SKETCH helps them foster leadership and economic self-sufficiency through the arts to cultivate social and environmental change.

 ROI 2015: Variety Village

-The focus of the ROI 2015 initiative is Variety Village.
+The focus of the ROI 2015 initiative was Variety Village.
 Variety Village is a fitness, recreation and life skills facility focusing on expanding opportunities for active accessibility and inclusion.
 Variety’s primary focus is to ensure that individuals of all abilities have equal and accessible opportunities to become active and contributing members of the community; develop and learn physical as well as social skills; obtain the support and resources necessary to achieve and maintain good health and well-being; have their physical, emotional and social needs met.